BobTheBuidler/ez-a-sync/README.md

        ...
 ```

-`CoolSyncClass` can be called synchronously:
+`CoolSyncClass` functions can be called synchronously:

 ```python
 aaa = CoolSyncClass().some_async_fn()
 ```

-It can also be called asynchronously by passing `sync=False` and using `await`:
+It can also be called asynchronously by passing `sync=False` or `asynchronous=True` and using `await`:

 ```python
 aaa = await CoolSyncClass().some_async_fn(sync=False)
 ```

-You can also create a class that can be executed in both synchronous and asynchronous contexts by not setting the `asynchronous` attribute and passing it as an argument when creating an instance:
+You can also create a class which functions can be executed in both synchronous and asynchronous contexts by not setting the `asynchronous` or `sync` attribute (both can be used interchangeably, pick your favorite) and passing it as an argument when creating an instance:

 ```python
 class CoolDualClass(ASyncGenericBase):